+

 WG Pay Raise 2025: The Key Updates from OPM

-Wage Grade (WG) employees across federal agencies can expect an average 2.17% pay raise in 2025, as outlined by the Office of Personnel Management (OPM).
-This increase is split into two parts:
+Wage Grade (WG) employees across federal agencies can expect an average pay raise of about 2.17% in 2025, according to guidance based on the Office of Personnel Management (OPM) pay adjustment structure.

-• A 1.7% base pay raise that applies uniformly to all WG employees.
+• 1.7% base pay raise – applies uniformly to all eligible federal employees.

-• While the exact impact will vary by location, the combined effect brings the average increase to 2.17%, helping federal WG workers maintain financial stability in the coming year.
+While the actual impact will vary by location and grade, the combined effect brings the average total increase to roughly 2.17%, helping federal WG workers maintain financial stability in the coming year.

-WG pay raise refers to the increase in pay of the employees within the federal wage system, commonly known as Wage Grade employees.
+The WG pay raise refers to the scheduled increase in pay for employees under the Federal Wage System (FWS), commonly known as Wage Grade (WG) workers.
+These employees typically hold trade, craft, maintenance, or labor-based positions.

-In 2025, federal employees on the General Schedule (GS) will earn an average 2% raise, which includes a 1.7% overall increase and a 0.3% locality pay adjustment.
+In 2025, federal civilian workers on the General Schedule (GS) are receiving an average 2.0% raise, including a 1.7% across-the-board base increase and about a 0.3% locality adjustment.

 GS vs. WG Workers